amygdala/gcp_blog/_posts/2021-02-26-kfp_tfdv_event_triggered.md

 While not all pipeline details are shown, you can see that this pipeline definition includes some conditional expressions; parts of the pipeline will run only if an output of an ‘upstream’ step meets the given conditions.
 We start the model training step if drift anomalies were detected.
 (And, once training is completed, we’ll deploy the model for serving only if its evaluation metrics meet certain thresholds).

 Here’s the [DAG][21] for this pipeline.
-You can see the conditional expressions reflected; and can see that the step to generates stats for the test dataset provides no downstream dependencies, but the stats on the training set are used as input for the drift detection step.
+You can see the conditional expressions reflected; and can see that the step to generate stats for the test dataset provides no downstream dependencies, but the stats on the training set are used as input for the drift detection step.

 <figure>
 <a href="https://storage.googleapis.com/amy-jo/images/kf-pls/bw_tfdv_pipeline.png" target="_blank"><img src="https://storage.googleapis.com/amy-jo/images/kf-pls/bw_tfdv_pipeline.png" width="80%"/></a>